Leoglme/vuelix/docs/development/whyVuelix.md

 ## Introduction

-Vuesax is a framework of components based on Vuejs; it is a framework that is designed from scratch to be incrementally adoptable.
+Vuelix is a framework of components based on Vuejs; it is a framework that is designed from scratch to be incrementally adoptable.

 The framework is focused on facilitating the development of applications, improving the design of the same without removing the necessary functionality.
 We want all the components to be independent in colors, shapes, and design for a freedom that we like all in front-end development, but without losing the speed of creation and production.